COVID-19 Sexual Health update

 Terrence Higgins Trust will continue making free condoms available to people in Suffolk, to reduce the risk of unintended pregnancy and transmission of sexually transmitted infections (STIs).

 If you are an organisation that provides the c-card, THT will continue to provide you with resources to distribute.
 Place your C-Card order via the usual method at www.youngandfree.org.uk/suffolk/ (or via PharmOutcomes for community pharmacies) or contact THT directly at firstname.lastname@example.org and they post supplies to you as usual.

-All training sessions run by THT Suffolk for the next 2 months have been cancelled, this includes in house training.
+All training sessions run by THT Suffolk have been cancelled, this includes in house training.
 Delegates signed up to multi-agency training (Eventbrite or Suffolk CPD) will be emailed separately.
 The health promotion specialist for your area will be in touch soon if you have in house training organised.

-Community Pharmacy teams have had a significant increase in workload associated with maintaining medicines supply and supporting patients with advice.
+Community Pharmacy teams have had a significant increase in workload associated with maintaining supplies of medicines and supporting patients with advice.
 They may also be short staffed due to staff self- isolating.

 In order to deal with this demand, pharmacies may need to reduce the hours that they are open to the public.
 Most pharmacies will be maintaining opening hours between 10 am and 12 pm and 2pm and 4pm (or 6 pm for the late opening 100 hour pharmacies) at the very least.